 Angela N. Carroll is an artist-archivist, writer, curator, and investigator of art history and culture.
 She regularly contributes critical essays to significant publications including Sugarcane Magazine, Black Art in America, BmoreArt, and Hyperallergic, and also writes art exhibition catalogs for prominent institutions including Columbia University, The Baltimore Museum of Art, Rena Bransten Gallery, and The National Museum of Women in the Arts, among others.
-In 2021, Angela released Exploring Presence: African American Artists in the Upper South, a catalog and short docuseries that surveys under-recognized artists in the DMV region.
-In Spring 2022, the Exploring Presence: African American Artists in the Upper South exhibition will premiere at the James E Lewis Museum of Art at Morgan State University.
 She received her MFA in Digital Arts and New Media from the University of California at Santa Cruz and her BA in Visual Arts from UMBC.
 She intermittently teaches within the Film and Moving Image program at Stevenson University and the FYE program at MICA in Baltimore, Maryland.

 nia love began her artistic career in 1978 as an international apprentice with Ballet Nacional de Cuba.
 She received a BFA from Howard University and an MFA from Florida State University, and toured with Japanese Butoh master Min Tanaka in 1996. love was awarded a Fulbright Scholar Award in Ghana in 2002 and is the recipient of 2 Bessie Awards.
-She was awarded the Gibney Presents Residency, the Urban Bush Women’s Choreographic Center Initiative Fellowship, a MAP Fund grant, an Artist in Residence Fellowship at Bryn Mawr College, the Maggie Allesee National Center for Choreography Residency, and the Movement Research Rosin Fund Residency. love currently serves as co-Advisor for Brooklyn Arts Exchange and Advisor for New York Live Arts Fresh Tracks.
-She is an adjunct Assistant Professor at Queens College in the Department of Drama, Theatre, and Dance.
-In honor of her maternal grandmothers and their historical participation in black feminism and domesticity that radically move away from patriarchy, love’s decision to lowercase her name is meant to draw more attention to her work than who she is, as an effort to rename her family’s legacy.
+She was recently awarded a prestigious 2022 Herb Alpert Award, in addition to receiving numerous other grants and fellowships including a MAP Fund grant, an Artist in Residence Fellowship at Bryn Mawr College, the Maggie Allesee National Center for Choreography Residency, and the Movement Research Rosin Fund Residency. love currently serves as co-Advisor for Brooklyn Arts Exchange and Advisor for New York Live Arts Fresh Tracks. love presently serves as an adjunct assistant professor at Queens College and New School- Eugene Lang College.

 Scott Love received his BA in African American History and Biology from University of Southern California (USC) in 1983.
 He is the owner of Aqua Marine, a custom aquarium, Koi pond, and water features and maintenance company in Gardena, CA and lives in Los Angeles, CA.